If you're approved for Settle's Extended Payment Terms (EPT), you can extend most invoices* by 30 days regardless of the terms provided by the vendor.

 If you qualify for financing with Settle, we’ll provide you with

-Your max terms, which include the maximum loan amount that can be used for one invoice or spread over many invoices
+• Your max terms, which include the maximum loan amount that can be used for one bill or spread over many bills

-There are a few scenarios that may prevent you from being able to select the Extended Payment Terms option when paying an invoice (note that this list may not be comprehensive):
+There are a few scenarios that may prevent you from being able to select the Extended Payment Terms option when paying a bill (note that this list may not be comprehensive):

-The invoice amount is less than the allowable threshold determined by your financing agreement.
+5. The payment amount is less than the allowable threshold determined by your financing agreement.

 FAQ